SecSuperN0va/befungeplusplus/Befunge++/Befunge++/Modularisation.md

 # Befunge++ Modularisation

+## Function Calls
+In order to make a call to a "function", any arguments to be passed into the function must be pushed to the stack, followed by a single value denoting the number of arguments which have just been pushed to stack.
+In order to pass a string into a function, the argument count should be -1.
+The co-ordinates of the callee must then be pushed onto the stack, along with the direction indicator of the current execution flow.
+The 'C' opcode can then be used to process the call.

+Upon execution, the callee coordinates are popped and stored in registers A and B for use in modifying the current instance's cursor position.
+The caller then pops the argument count and the relevant number of arguments from the current stack, ready for pushing to the new stack.

 ## Module Specification

 In order to achieve modularisation of befunge++ programs, we can define small standalone programs (or functions) within the bf++ source, then reference them by a numerical ID within a calling program.